fandianpf/antlr4-regressionTestRig/README.md

 parser's performance over a large collection of example documents.

 * As much output as possible can be captured into a results file associated with each input file.
 This enables later processing or diffing.
-(At the moment -trace output is still sent to System.out -- this is a constraint imposed by the existing ANTLR4 runtime).

 * The Lexer and Parser steps are both timed in milliseconds.